Communicating Clinical Study Outcomes

 Registering your study on ClinicalTrials.gov

 Applicable trials are to register and update the study posting on ClinicalTrials.gov to improve transparency with the public and to show others the type of research that is being done to prevent duplication of effort.
-More information, including the definition of applicable trials can be found on the Regulatory Affairs website.
+This NIH website provides further insight on the requirements by law under the Food and Drug Administration Amendments Act (FDAAA) of 2007, including an interactive flowchart.
+Information regarding the obligation to register Clinical Trials as a condition of consideration for publication from the International Committee of Medical Journal Editors (ICMJE) can be found on their website.

 Assess whether your findings have “news value”